CBS, Viacom Move Toward Merger Talks as Boards Begin to Evaluate Possible Deal

 The news came after a regularly scheduled CBS board meeting was held Thursday afternoon.

 “There can be no assurance that this process will result in a transaction or on what terms any transaction may occur.
 Neither CBS nor the committee intends to comment further, until the process is completed,” CBS said in a statement.
-Viacom issued the same statement.
+Viacom’s board issued the same statement.

 “National Amusements supports the processes announced by CBS and Viacom to evaluate a combination of the two companies, which we believe has the potential to drive significant, long-term shareholder value.
 National Amusements does not currently intend to make any further comments regarding the process,” the company said.